go-kit/kit/auth/basic/README.md

 	)
 ```

-For AuthMiddleware to be able to pick up Authentication header from a http request we need to pass it through the context with something like ```httptransport.ServerBefore(httptransport.PopulateRequestContext)```
+For AuthMiddleware to be able to pick up the Authentication header from a HTTP request we need to pass it through the context with something like ```httptransport.ServerBefore(httptransport.PopulateRequestContext)```.